 By 2015, says a source, two kilometres of track was missing.
-At present, an official in Taftan estimates that 15-km of the track has fallen into disrepair, a process that is continuing without checks.
+At present, an official in Taftan estimates that 15-km of the track has fallen into disrepair, a process that is continuing without check.

 Raziq refutes this, telling me that the track was destroyed way back in 2006.
 “It is the property of SML, and rest of the track is safe.
 Our security personnel are there to monitor it.”
-He also says that following the theft of the track, an FIR was lodged and the thieves were arrested by Levies in Taftan.
+He also says that following the theft of the track, an FIR was lodged and the thieves arrested by Levies in Taftan.
 He claims that the stolen track is lying at the Levies thana in Taftan.

 When contacted, the personnel at the levies thana in Taftan are unaware of any such FIR.
 “We do not know anything about it,” said a Levies official on the phone, who did not introduce himself.

 More than 10 residential quarters still standing adjacent to the Taftan railway station were part of the Saindak project.
 The gangmen also assert that the station was upgraded to some extent by the project, but the expenditure went to waste.